 The new-born is sprinkled salt powder and then wrapped into a cloth, this application is believed to bring extra strength for many different difficulties in the life and also prevent one to smell bad when sweated in his/her adult ages.

 The guests are generally served by a meal and it is not good not to eat during this visit.
-On the other hands, the visitors tend to bring some sweet food, fruits or desserts to the puerperal mother, believing that she has more milk if she consumes sweet things.
-Also, a special syrup is served to the mother and guests, named “puerperal syrup”, flavored with a lot of cinnamon and sugar with a very deep red color to bring good luck.
+On the other hands the visitors tend to bring some sweet food, fruits or desserts to the puerperant mother, believing that she has more milk if she consumes sweet things.
+Also a special syrup is served to the mother and guests, named “puerpertant syrup”, flavored with a lot of cinnamon and sugar with a very deep red color to bring good luck.

-In the 40th day, the baby is first time taken outside generally for a visit of grandparents.
-It is believed that the first 40 days are very important for the new mother and the baby so that the maximum of care should be given to them by the other members of the family.
+In the 40th day the baby is first time taken outside generally for a visit of grandparents.
+It ,s believed that the first 40 days are very important for the new mother and the baby so that the maximum of care should be given to them by the other members of the family.

-After the first tooth of the baby appears, a special meal is cooked and distributed to the relatives and neighbors to celebrate the first tooth of the baby, at the same time to receive the good wishes of the people to whom the meal is served.
-This meal is bid from wheat sugar and some spices.
+After the first tooth of the baby is appeared a special meal is cooked and distributed to the relatives and neighbors to celebrate the first tooth of the baby, at the same time to receive the good wishes of the people to whom the meal is served.
+This meal is bade from wheat sugar and some spices.

-In Anatolia, the profession or the way of gaining the money is considered as a semi-sacred and the professions should be respected and should contain some dignity.
-In order to control the quality of the job performed and also the decency of the job keepers, specific brotherhoods had been founded in Anatolia during the 13th century just after the Turks came to the land.
-Nowadays it is very easy to see the remaining of these cultural organizations in the daily life of the artisanal professions.
+In Anatolia the profession or the way of gaining the money is considered as a semi sacred and the professions should be respected and should contain some dignity.
+In order to control the quality of the job performed and also the decency of the job keepers specific brotherhoods had been founded in Anatolia during 13th century just after the Turks came to the land.
+Nowadays it is very easy to see the remainingst of this cultural organizations in the daily life of the artisanal professions.
 Each artisanal profession has a spiritual chief or saint to protect the profession and also to help or punish the job keeper if needed.
-The forning has prophet David because he is believed to invent the first armor, the lumbers has Zachary and Jesus as a protector, the singers, and music players have also David because it is believed that his voice as the most beautiful of his time.
-The shepherds have Moses, the sheep keepers have Noah, the fishers have Joseph, and the farmers have Adam as the chief.
+The forning has prophet David because he is believed to invent the first armor, the lumbers has Zachary and Jesus as protector, the singers and music players have also David because it is believed that his voice as the most beautiful of his time.
+The shepherds have Moses, the ship keepers have Noah, the fishers have Joseph, and the farmers have Adam as the chief.

-The Anatolian plateau in which today’s Turkey is, has always been into the center of the civilization from the invention of the agriculture to having first empires of the humanity, from being the endpoint of the trade roots of the old globe to be the place of the multicultural, multilingual and multireligious center of Eurasia.
+Anatolian plateau in which today’s Turkey is, has always been the center of the civilization from the invention of the agriculture to having first empires of the humanity, from being the end point of the trade roots of old globe to being the place of multicultural, multilingual and multireligious center of the Eurasia.
 The intangible Cultural Heritage is the derivative of all history, civilization and culture lived there.
-We invite all of you to experience this life experience in the most historical and multicultural atmosphere of Eurasia.
+We invite all of you to experience this life experience in the most historical and multicultural atmosphere of the Eurasia.